chrislemke/ChatFred/README.md

 ## Configure the workflow (optional) 🦾
 You can tweak the workflow to your liking.
 The following parameters are available.
 Simply adjust them in the [workflow's configuration](https://www.alfredapp.com/help/workflows/user-configuration/).
 - **ChatGPT history length**: ChatGPT can target previous parts of the conversation to provide a better result.
 This value determines how many previous steps of the conversation the model can see.
 Default: `3`.
+- **ChatGPT transformation prompt**: Use this prompt to automatically  transform either highlighted text through Universal actions or by adding a hotkey to process the content of the clipboard.
 - **ChatGPT aliases**: If you use a certain prompt over and over again you can create an alias for it.
 This will save you from typing the same prompt over and over again.
 It is similar to the aliases in the command line.
 Format `alias=prompt;`
 - **ChatGPT jailbreak prompt**: Add your ChatGPT jailbreak prompt which will be automatically included to your request.
 You can use it by hitting <kbd>⌘</kbd> <kbd>⏎</kbd>.
 Default: `None`.
 - **InstructGPT model**: Following models are available: `Ada`, `Babbage`, `Curie`, `Davinci`.
 This has no impact on the use of ChatGPT.
 Default: `Davinci`.